FutureNine972/leaderboard-basic-vue/README.md

 ======

 ### Introduction
-This is a repo used to display my progress on learning web dev.
+This is one of the many repos used to display my progress on web dev, as well as the frontend for my basic leaderboard learning project.

 ![(Preview)](images/preview.png)